jsautret/genapid/README.md

 # Generic API Daemon

-genapid is an API server using YAML format to describe the API behavior.
+genapid is an API server using YAML format to describe the API logic.

 It can be used to process Webhooks, add some custom commands to a Google Home or as an API broker between several API or IoT services.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**